antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   By default there are no layers.
 * `urls` - list of URL classes present in the specification and flow.
   It is a dictionary, where key is the name of the URL class, and value is of type [URL class specification](#url-class).
-  The given URL classes can be referred later in [Nodes](#node) with proper link suffix.
+  The given URL classes can be referred to later in [Nodes](#node) with proper link suffix.
 * `collapseSidebar` - boolean value determining whether nodes sidebar should be collapsed by default Default value is `true`
 * `movementStep` - Defines offset to which nodes snap in the grid.